ringzer0x00/wassilly/lib/webassembly/language/imported.md

   meaning: nothing is bound except for $l0_i32

+`calls: ...`
+set of functions the function calls

 `post: memory[$l0_i32]=($l1_i32*2)`
   the memory at abstract offset $l0_i32 is set to 42 `),...]`